prof-rossetti/intro-to-python/exercises/web-app/checkpoints/1-modular-org.md

 Review the code that handles these "index" and "about" routes.
 What do you notice?

 Nice, our app is handling requests to different routes!
 And with the modular codebase we'll be able to maintain and extend our app more easily in the future.

+Before moving on, make a commit with a message like "Web App Organization".